City of Madison, WINeighborhood Indicators Project

-The Madison Neighborhood Indicators Project (NIP) is a tracking system designed to follow neighborhoods' wellness over time.
-Data has been collected since 2008 and can be used to identify trends.
-The NIP aims to support better understanding of the changes within Madison neighborhoods.
-The use of the indicators along with local knowledge and other informational resources can help all Madison neighborhoods thrive.
+The Madison Neighborhood Indicators Project (NIP) is a tracking system designed to follow communities' wellness over time.
+The NIP aims to support better understanding of the changes within Madison communities.
+The use of the indicators along with local knowledge and other informational resources can help all Madison communities thrive.

-The NIP can be used by anyone, including community-based organizations, non-profits, education institutions, the business community, and governmental officials and staff.
+The NIP can be used by anyone, including community-based organizations, non-profits, educational institutions, the business community, and governmental officials and staff.

 Example Uses for the NIP

 The current roster of indicators was developed with guidance from City and community leaders.
 Input from users continues to help us to refine and improve the data and tools.
 The NIP coordinators welcome your feedback!
 Please use our feedback form or contact us directly.

 Sensitive data items have been suppressed for some geographic areas to prevent disclosure of personally identifiable information.

 NIP data sets are provided by the UW Applied Population Laboratory (APL) for informational purposes.
 The Applied Population Laboratory expressly disclaims the accuracy, adequacy, or completeness of any data and shall not be liable for any errors, omissions or other defects in, delays or interruptions in such data, or for any actions taken in reliance thereon.
 Neither the APL nor any of its data providers will be liable for any damages relating to use of the data provided herein.

 PDF overview reports are available for each edition year.